Western Coal and Coke 1

-Western Coal and Coke Company No. 1 is a preserved Canadian 4-6-0 "ten-wheeler" steam locomotive built by the Montreal Locomotive Works in 1913.
+Western Coal and Coke Company No. 1 is a preserved Canadian "Ten-Wheeler" type steam locomotive built by the Montreal Locomotive Works in 1913.
 It was originally built as part of a standard locomotive design with 1880's specifications, in order to help construct the Canadian National Transcontinental Railway.
 It was retired from revenue service in 1964, and it was subsequently purchased by the Mid-Continent Railway Museum, which subsequently used it to pull their tourist trains.
-As of 2023, it is undergoing a thorough rebuild.
+As of 2025, it is undergoing restoration to operating condition.

 History

 Development

-Western Coal and Coke Company No. 1's design was first developed in the late 1880's by the Pittsburgh Locomotive Works.
+Western Coal and Coke Company No. 1's design was first developed in the late 1880s by the Pittsburgh Locomotive Works.
 The early 4-6-0 design came with a straight boiler, and copies of the design were purchased by such American railroads as the Bessemer and Lake Erie, the Pittsburgh and Lake Erie, and the Duluth, Missabe and Northern.
 By the turn of the 20th century, though, as a result of larger and more modern locomotive designs being developed, the early Pittsburgh design became obsolete, and several of the remaining locomotives of the design became owned or leased by Canadian companies through equipment dealerships.
 When the third Transcontinental Railway across Canada was under construction, a small locomotive with low speed was needed to assist with the construction.

 The early Pittsburgh design was subsequently redesigned with a larger firebox and superheated flues, which would create a higher boiler pressure and a greater tractive effort.
 The Montreal Locomotive Works (MLW) initially constructed fifteen locomotives of the 4-6-0 design for assistance of constructing the National Transcontinental Railway, but due to the success of the design, various Canadian railways and industrial companies subsequently ordered locomotives of the same design, in order to save designing and construction costs.